bsamek/evergreen-wiki/Commit-Queue.md

 Check your PR's position in the queue with the CLI.
 Evergreen checks the head of the queue about once a minute.

-> The PR at the head of the queue has been there forever.

-If the head of the queue is blocking, use the CLI to delete the item from the queue and resubmit the PR to the queue.

 > My project's branch is protected and only signed commits can be merged.
 Can I use the commit queue?

 Yes.
 As long as all the commits in the PR are signed GitHub will do the right thing.